 - Oracle (Hyperion/Essbase) maintained its leadership position through launch of EPM Cloud

-- Blackline and Workiva have bolted to the leadership quadrant in FCPM through their focus on financial close and narrative reporting solutions (more on this below). [note: neither of these solutions have core financial consolidation or planning capabilities]
+- Blackline and Workiva bolted to the leadership quadrant in FCPM through their focus on financial close and narrative reporting solutions in 2018 (more on this below).
+Workiva has noticeably lagged behind leaders in 2019 [note: neither of these solutions have core financial consolidation or planning capabilities]

 TGG TIP: When evaluating CPM & EPM solution options, consider the following: